aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/sct.md

 ![Convert Schema](images/convert_schema.png)

 AWS SCT analyses the schema and creates a database migration assessment report for the conversion to PostgreSQL.
 Items with a red exclamation mark next to them cannot be directly translated from the source to the target.
-In this case,it includes Functions and/or Procedures and Views.
+In this case,it includes Functions, Procedures, and Views.

-2. Click on the **View** button, and choose **Assessment Report view** to view detailed assesment report.
+2. Click on the **View** button, and choose **Assessment Report view** to view the detailed assesment report.

 ![Assessment Report view](images/assessment1.png)

-3. Review the assessment report and examine whether there are suggested actions to address schema conversion issues.
+3. Review the assessment report and check if there are any suggested actions to address schema conversion issues.

-4. Next, navigate to the **Action Items** tab in the report to see the items that have issues converting to the new schema.
+4. Next, navigate to the **Action Items** tab in the report to see the items that have issues while converting to the new PostgreSQL schema.

 ![Action Items](images/action-items.png)

 Check each of the issues listed and compare the contents under the source Oracle panel and the target Aurora PostgreSQL panel.
 Are the issues resolved?
 And how?
 SCT has proposed resolutions by generating equivalent PostgreSQL DDL to convert the objects.
 Additionally, SCT highlights each conversion issue where it cannot automatically generate a conversion, and provide hints on how you can successfully convert the database object.

-Notice the issue highlighted in the procedure named `ADD_JOB_HISTORY`.
-You’ll see that SCT is unable to automatically convert procedure.
-You can complete one of the following actions to fix the issue:
+Notice the issue highlighted in the procedure `ADD_JOB_HISTORY`.
+You’ll see that SCT is unable to automatically convert the procedure.
+You can take one of the following actions to fix the issue:
     - Modify the objects on the source Oracle database so that AWS SCT can convert the objects to the target Aurora PostgreSQL database.
-    - Instead of modifying the source schema, modify scripts that AWS SCT generates before applying the scripts on the target Aurora PostgreSQL database.
+    - Or, modify the scripts that AWS SCT generates before applying the scripts on the target Aurora PostgreSQL database.

-Refer to [Migration Playbook](https://d1.awsstatic.com/whitepapers/Migration/oracle-database-amazon-aurora-postgresql-migration-playbook.pdf) for best practices to convert Oracle to Aurora-PostgreSQL compatible schema.
+Refer to the [Migration Playbook](https://d1.awsstatic.com/whitepapers/Migration/oracle-database-amazon-aurora-postgresql-migration-playbook.pdf) for best practices to convert an Oracle database to a PostgreSQL database.

-5. Manually fix the schema issue.
-Then, right-click on the `HR` schema, and choose Create Report.
-Observe that the schema of the source database is now fully compatible with the target database.
+5. After fixing the schema conversion issues, right-click on the `HR` schema, and choose Create Report.
+Observe that the schema of the source database (Oracle) is now fully compatible with the target database (PostgreSQL).

-6. To migrate the converted schema in the target database, Right click on the `HR` schema in the right-hand panel, and click **Apply to database**.
+6. To migrate the converted schema to the target database, right click on the `HR` schema in the right-hand panel, and select **Apply to database**.

 ![Apply to database](images/apply_db.png)